MicrosoftDocs/xamarin-docs/docs/essentials/app-information.md

 # [iOS](#tab/ios)

-App information is taken from the `Info.plist` for the follow fields:
+App information is taken from the `Info.plist` for the following fields:

 - **Build** – `CFBundleVersion`
 - **Name** - `CFBundleDisplayName` if set, else `CFBundleName`